Culture is always changing. Life changes. The way we do church is changing as well.

-I am working on a clear way to present ‘Church 2.0’ or ‘ChurchNext’.
+We are working on something called ‘Church 2.0’ or ‘ChurchNext’.

-We will start with some history about different ways the church has looked in different eras.
+A little history about different ways the church has looked in different eras:

 - During the middle-ages it was primarily through sacrament.

 - 500 years ago the Protestant Reformation made it more about preaching.

 - Lately, music has become the main focus of the church and the primary way that people connect with God.

 Here are the two really interesting things about that:

 First, in each new era, the previous way still hangs around – it is just not as prominent.

 So in the reformation, sacraments were still present but just not primary.
 Preaching was the main attraction.